storezq/Aria2Autoupload-TST-ING/README.md

 ### Known issue
 If RAM of your VPS or PC are too low, that maybe make OOM problem
 ### Digression
-Maybe I want to rewrite it with python (Because I Using shell is very unaccustomed🙈🙈🙈
+Maybe I will rewrite it with python (Because I feel unaccustomed when i use shell🙈🙈🙈